 Legal setup comes first.
 Operational setup follows.
 Then you run day to day through the entity.

-Operator team sets up admin workflows: payouts, vendors, approvals, reporting.
-Connect the operational pieces you need to run cleanly.
+Operator partners you choose on the marketplace set up admin workflows: payouts, vendors, approvals, reporting.
+Achra provides the workflow platform; you connect the operational pieces you need to run cleanly.

 End-to-end implementation so you can focus on the work, not administration.